Swrve/rate-limited-logger/README.md

 Logging is vital for production-ready, operable code; however, in certain situations, it can be dangerous.
-It is easy to wipe out throughput of a performance-critical backend component by several orders of magnitude with a misplaced log call, or if the input data suddenly changes to something slightly unexpected, triggering disk I/O in a performance hotspot.
+It is easy to wipe out throughput of a performance-critical backend component by several orders of magnitude with disk I/O in a performance hotspot, caused by a misplaced log call, or input data changing to something slightly unexpected.

 With RateLimitedLogger, however, this risk is avoided.
 A RateLimitedLog object tracks the rate of log message emission, imposes an internal rate limit, and